The Elder Scrolls: The Elder Scrolls Online and Legends

 On May 3, 2012, The Elder Scrolls Online was revealed.
 The Elder Scrolls Online was released for Windows and macOS on April 4, 2014, with the Xbox One and PlayStation 4 versions initially slated to follow in June 2014 but later delayed until June 9, 2015.
 The game originally required a subscription to play, but this requirement was dropped on March 17, 2015.
 There is however a subscription service entitled "ESO Plus" which grants access to all current and future downloadable content (DLC).
 The DLC is otherwise available for individual purchase in the Crown Store.
 Additionally, the optional subscription grants various perks that allow players to progress slightly faster than a free player, and grants them a payment of 1650 crowns per month.
 On June 14, 2015, The Elder Scrolls: Legends, a collectible card game, was announced by Bethesda during the Electronic Entertainment Expo 2015.
-It was released on March 9, 2017 for Microsoft Windows and is in beta for Android, iOS, and macOS.
+It was released on March 9, 2017, for Microsoft Windows and later that year for Android, iOS, and macOS.
+The game's servers remained online until January 30, 2025.

-Blades
+Blades and Castles

 At Bethesda's E3 2018 press conference, Todd Howard announced The Elder Scrolls: Blades, originally planned for release in Q3 2018, and it was originally expected to be released for Apple and Android phones first, followed by PC and console, including VR.
 The player is able to play as a member of the faction called the Blades, who has returned home to their town to find it destroyed.
 There are survival, arena, and town-building modes, with multiplayer support through its arena and town-building mode, as well as cross-platform.
 The game is also able to be played in portrait mode, unusual for a role-playing game.
 The early access of Blades began March 27, 2019 for those who pre-ordered the game.
-Blades was expected to fully release some time in early 2019, before being released for Android, iOS and Nintendo Switch in May 2020.
+Blades was expected to be fully released some time in early 2019, before being released for Android, iOS and Nintendo Switch in May 2020.
+The Elder Scrolls: Castles, a mobile spin-off game similar to Fallout Shelter, was released for Android in early access on September 28, 2023, formally releasing on Android and iOS on September 10, 2024.

 The Elder Scrolls VI

-In 2021, Phil Spencer said that the Elder Scrolls VI would be coming out after Playground Games' Fable title.
-It is set to be released on PC and Xbox.
-Howard confirmed in a June 2022 interview that the game is still in pre-production.
+Elder Scrolls VI was first announced as being in pre-production during E3 2018, along with Starfield.
+Phil Spencer said that The Elder Scrolls VI would be coming out after Playground Games' Fable title.

+The game was expected to be released exclusively on PC and Xbox, following Microsoft's 2021 acquisition of Bethesda.
+In late 2025, Todd Howard commented on the latest installment to the series, preaching patience to fans and stating the game is still a long way off.